EirEoin/Battleship/README.md

 ## Future Features

 - Allow player to select the board size and number of ships
-- Create a user game board for the computer to guess against
 - Allow player to place their own ships on the Battlefield.
--Have ships larger than 1x1
+- Have ships larger than 1x1

-## Data Model
-I decided to use a Board class as my model.
-The game creates an instance for the computers board.

 ## Testing